 (a) Base Salary.
-Throughout the Employment Period, Company shall pay Employee as compensation for her services an annual base salary of not less than Six Hundred Twenty Five Thousand Dollars (\$625,000), payable in accordance with Company's usual practices.
-Employee's annual base salary rate shall be reviewed by the Compensation Committee of the Board of Directors (the "Compensation Committee") at least annually for increase following each fiscal year so that Employee's salary will be commensurate for similarly situated executives with firms similarly situated to Company.
-Employee's annual base salary rate shall not be subject to decrease at any time during the Employment Period.
+Throughout the Employment Period, Company shall pay Employee as compensation for her services an annual base salary of not less than Three Hundred Seventy Five Thousand Dollars (\$375,000), payable in accordance with Company's usual practices.
+Employee's annual base salary rate shall be reviewed by the Compensation Committee of the Board of Directors (the "Compensation Committee") at least annually and may be subject to adjustment following each fiscal year so that Employee's salary will be commensurate with similarly situated executives with firms similarly situated to Company.
+However, Employee's annual base salary rate shall not be subject to decrease at any time during the Employment Period.

-(b) Bonus.
-Should Company meet or exceed the sales, profits and other objectives established by Compensation Committee for any fiscal year, Employee shall be eligible to receive a bonus for such fiscal year in the amount as determined by the Compensation Committee; provided however the potential bonus opportunity for Employee in any given fiscal year will be set by the Compensation Committee such that, if the Company exceeds its objectives, the Company will pay Employee not less than One Hundred percent (100%) of Employee's annual base pay for such fiscal year.
-Any bonus payable to Employee will be payable in cash, stock or stock options, or combination thereof, all as determined by the Board of Directors or any duly authorized committee thereof, and unless a different payout schedule is applicable for all executive employees of the Company, any such bonus payment will be payable in a single, lump sum payment in the calendar year following such fiscal year but no later than April 30th of such following year.
-In the event of termination of this Agreement because of Employee's death or disability (as defined by Section 4.1(b)), termination by the Company without Cause pursuant to Section 4.1(c), or pursuant to Employee's right to terminate this Agreement for Good Reason under Section 4.1(d), the bonus criteria shall not change and any bonus shall be pro-rated based on the number of full calendar weeks during the applicable fiscal year during which Employee was employed hereunder and shall be paid at the time and in the form such bonus would have been paid had Employee's employment continued.
-No bonus shall be payable hereunder for any other termination of employment by Executive prior to the last day of a fiscal year.
-Notwithstanding anything herein to the contrary, Employee shall be entitled to receive a bonus for the 2013 fiscal year in such amount as determined by the Compensation Committee but not less than Fifty percent (50%) of Employee's annual base pay for such fiscal year, pro-rated based on the number of full calendar weeks during the fiscal year for which Employee is employed with the Company.
+Bonus.
+Should Company meet or exceed the sales, profits and other objectives established by Compensation Committee for (b) any fiscal year, Employee shall be eligible to receive a bonus for such fiscal year in the amount as determined by the Compensation Committee; provided however the potential bonus opportunity for Employee in any given fiscal year will be set by the Compensation Committee such that, if Company exceeds its objectives, Company will pay Employee not less than forty percent (40%) of Employee's earned annual base pay for such fiscal year.
+Any bonus payable to Employee will be payable in cash, stock or stock options, or combination thereof, all as determined by the Board of Directors or any duly authorized committee thereof, and unless (to the extent consistent with Section 409A of the Code) a different payout schedule is applicable for all executive employees of Company, any such bonus payment will be payable in a single, lump sum payment in the calendar year following such fiscal year but no later than April 30th of such following year.
+In the event of termination of this Agreement because of Employee's death or disability (as defined by Section 4.1(b)), termination by Company without Cause pursuant to Section 4.1(c), or pursuant to Employee's right to terminate this Agreement for Good Reason under Section 4.1(d), the bonus criteria shall not change and any bonus shall be pro-rated based on the number of full calendar weeks during the applicable fiscal year during which Employee was employed hereunder and shall be paid at the time and in the form such bonus would have been paid had Employee's employment continued.
+Notwithstanding anything herein to the contrary, no bonus shall be payable hereunder in the event that Employee's employment terminates for any other reason prior to the date on which any bonus is actually paid.
+Notwithstanding anything herein to the contrary, Employee shall be entitled to receive a bonus for the 2014 fiscal year in such amount as determined by the Compensation Committee but not less than forty percent (40%) of Employee's bonus eligible earnings for such fiscal year.

 Such bonus, if any, shall be payable after Company's accountants have determined the sales and profits and have issued their audit report with respect thereto for the applicable fiscal year, which determination shall be binding on the parties.
-Any such bonus shall be paid in the calendar year following the applicable fiscal year but no later than April 30th of such following year, regardless of Employee's employment status at the time payment is due.
-If timely payment is not made, the Company shall indemnify the Employee against any additional tax liability that the Employee may incur as a result of the payment being made after the April 30th.
+Any such bonus shall be paid in the calendar year following the applicable fiscal year but no later than April 30th of such following year.